W2023 - PLBI 401 - Plant Biotechnology | ||||||||||

 2022 – 33rd Annual Alberta Science and Technology (ASTech) Awards Finalist (health innovation)

-2021 – Faculty of Science Innovation Excellence Award, Established Career (innovation and entrepreneurship)
+2021 – Innovation Excellence Award, Estblished Career, Faculty of Science (innovation and entrepreneurship)

-2019 – Parex Resources Innovation Fellowship (innovation and entrepreneurship)
+2019 – Parex Resources Innovation Fellowship, Faculty of Science (innovation and entrepreneurship)

 2019 – Innovate Calgary Achievement Award (innovation and entrepreneurship)